Jake Luton: Miami Dolphins

 On November 17, 2021, Luton was signed to the Miami Dolphins practice squad.

 Jacksonville Jaguars (second stint)

 On February 11, 2022, Luton signed a reserve/future contract with the Jacksonville Jaguars.
 He was waived on August 15, but re-signed eight days later.
-He was waived again on August 26, 2022.
+He was waived again on August 26.

-New Orleans Saints
+New Orleans Saints (first stint)

 On September 6, 2022, Luton signed with the practice squad of the New Orleans Saints.
-He was elevated to the active roster on October 1, 2022.
-On October 15, 2022, Luton was waived and re-signed to the practice squad.
+He was elevated to the active roster on October 1.
+On October 15, Luton was waived and re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.

+On May 2, 2023, Luton was waived by the Saints.

+Carolina Panthers (first stint)

+On July 29, 2023, Luton signed with the Carolina Panthers.
+He was released on August 26 and re-signed to the practice squad a few weeks later.

+New Orleans Saints (second stint)

+On September 26, 2023, the Saints signed Luton off of the Panthers' practice squad.
+He was released on October 16, following the end of the suspension of quarterback Jake Haener.

+Carolina Panthers (second stint)

+On October 25, 2023, the Panthers signed Luton to their practice squad.
+He was released on November 30, and re-signed to the practice squad on December 5.
+He was released again on December 21.

+On August 5, 2024, Luton re-signed with the Panthers, but was placed on injured reserve, and released following an injury settlement on August 29.

+Las Vegas Raiders

+On December 10, 2024, the Las Vegas Raiders signed Luton to their practice squad.